bdastur/notes/aws/readme.md

 * Read after write consistency
 * Great use case for a file server.

+## Amazon FSx for Luster:
+* Designed for fast processing of workloads like ML, HPC, video processing, financial modeling and electronic design automation (EDA).
+* Lets you launch and run a file system that provides sub-milliseconnd access to your data.
+* Allows read/write speeds of up to hunderes of gigabytes/second and millions of IOPS.

 ## Elastic Load balancer (ELB:)
 * ELB service allows you to distribute traffic across a group of EC2 instances